 In 2005 Joe co-starred in Nine Lives, a film by Rodrigo Garcia that made both Ebert’s and Roeper’s Top 10 List for that year.
 Captives of the very relationships that define and sustain them, nine women resiliently meet the travails and disappointments of life.
 Accepted at Sundance, the film also stars Glenn Close, Amy Brenneman, Holly Hunter, Dakota Fanning, Sissy Spacek and Kathy Baker.

-He currently stars as David Rossi in Criminal Minds as well as hosting and producing duties on “Gun Stories” for the Outdoor Channel.
+He currently stars as David Rossi in the 11th season of Criminal Minds as well as hosting and producing duties on “Gun Stories” for the Outdoor Channel.